dubblebrick/Roomod/README.md

 Building from Source
 ---

+Requires .NET SDK 6 or newer.

-Download the project folder for the base module along with the folder for any extension module you want to build, then run `dotnet build` in the extension module's project directory.
-Requires .NET Framework 3.5 or newer.
+1. Download the project folder for the base module along with the folder for any extension module you want to build
+2. Create a folder named `lib` in the extension module's project directory and copy `Assembly-CSharp.dll` from the corresponding game's files.
+3. Run `dotnet build` in the extension module's project directory.